Table of Contents

 - How to enable dark mode for Reader’s Digest?

 If you find it useful to get your Reader’s Digest in Dark Mode, then you can share the link on Facebook or share the link on Twitter.
-So your family, friends, or colleges can know about this handy free tool.
+So your family, friends, or colleagues can know about this handy free tool.

 Did you find technical, factual or grammatical errors on the Turn Off the Lights website?